-Lady Gaga Reportedly Leaning On Jeremy Renner Amid Christian Carino Split According To ‘Us Weekly’
+Lady Gaga Reportedly Leaning On Jeremy Renner Amid Christian Carino Split, According To ‘Us Weekly’

 Lady Gaga reportedly has been cozying up to another Hollywood A-lister following her highly-publicized split from Christian Carino.
-As The Inquisitr shared last week, the “Shallow” singer and actor Jeremy Renner have been spending a lot of time together in recent weeks and the insider says that the pair are having a “lot of fun” with one another.
+As The Inquisitr shared last week, the “Shallow” singer and actor Jeremy Renner have been spending a lot of time together in recent weeks, and the insider says that the pair is having a “lot of fun” with one another.

 Though it is not confirmed by the source that the pair is dating, they have been seeing a lot of one another.
 A new report from Us Weekly suggests that it was Renner who Gaga was able to lean on to help her get through her breakup with Christian.
-And she’s also been hanging with his six-year-old daughter Ava as well.
+And she’s also been hanging with his 6-year-old daughter Ava as well.

 “Chris didn’t treat Gaga very well toward the end of their [two-year] relationship, and she really leaned on Jeremy in the weeks after it ended,” the insider revealed.